hdtodd/WeatherStation/README.md

 receives its power from the USB cable).
 The Pi or OSX issues commands to the Uno and receives data in return, which is then displayed to the user or stored in a database.

-The included PHP and Python files offer prototypes for displaying data collected in the database (in sqlite3 format in this case).
+The included PHP and Python files offer prototypes for displaying data collected in the database (in sqlite3 format in this case) and/or presenting via an Apache2 server.